the-butterfly-effect/tbe/install.md

 ## Mageia

 Thanks to packager/developer _AlexL_, TBE will be available directly from within Mageia 6!
 You can use the graphical `rpmdrake` tool or use the command line `urpmi` tool to install the package.

 ## RPM-based distributions

-<p class="bg-warning">As of mid-october, we only supply the RPM for Opensuse 13.2 as one of the developers works on Opensuse.
+<p class="text-warning">As of mid-october 2015, we only supply the RPM for Opensuse 13.2 as one of the developers works on Opensuse.
 We will update this page once other packages catch up after the final release.</p>

 Every RPM-based distribution allows to use the `rpm` command to install the RPM package like this (make sure to supply the correct file name):
 ```